We are expecting some (very!) welcome changes to the gas safety rules to come in to force in early April.

 Resetting the clock

-Where a gas safety check is carried out more than 12-months after the previous gas safety check this will have the effect of ‘re-setting the clock’ and the new deadline date will be 12 months from the date of this, later, gas safety check.
-[Paras 311 – 312 Safety in the installation and use of gas systems and appliances HSE (draft)].
+Likewise, if the gas safety check is carried out more than 12-months after the previous gas safety check this will have the effect of re-setting the clock and the new deadline date will be 12 months from the date of this, later, gas safety check.

 In addition to this change, changes are also made if an individual appliance is replaced in a property.

-Where an appliance has been replaced or added in a property, the gas safety record for that appliance may be done up to 2 months after the deadline date but this discretion may be exercised-
+Where an appliance has been replaced or added in a property, the gas safety record for that appliance may be done up to 2 months after the deadline date but this discretion may be exercised only once in relation to each appliance or flu and only in order to align the deadline date in relation to the next safety check of that appliance or flue.

 A boiler breaks and is replaced on 25 January 2018.
 The deadline date for the boiler to have it’s first check is 25 January 2019 (a new installation does not need a safety record for the first 12 months).
 However, there is a gas hob in the premises for which the next check due is on 15 March 2018.